 - Quad or Buggy Driving Adventure & Tubing Excursion

 - Romantic Aristocat Evening Cruise with 5-Course Dinner

 - Bali White Water Rafting at Telaga Waja River

 - Highlights Of Bali Full-Day Tour

-The history of West Bali National Park dates back to when German naturalist and ornithologist (formerly of the bird department of the Berlin Zoological Museum), Erwin Stresemann, was forced to dock at Singaraja on March 24, 1911, so that his second Maluku (Moluccas) expedition ship could undergo a three-month overhaul.
-He discovered the Bali Starlings on one of his researches carried out in the village of Bubunan, around 50km from Singaraja.
+West Bali National Park’s early beginnings date back to when German naturalist and ornithologist (formerly of the bird department of the Berlin Zoological Museum), Erwin Stresemann, was forced to dock at Singaraja on March 24, 1911, so that his Moluccas expedition ship could undergo a 3-month overhaul.
+Here, he discovered the Bali starling on one of his researches that he carried out in the village of Bubunan.

-German ornithologist, Viktor von Plessen, then further conducted intensive research in 1925 based on Stresemann’s notes, and it was concluded that the Bali Starling’s habitat covered an expanse from Bubunan to Gilimanuk and it was later discovered that the species was endemic to the region only.
+German ornithologist, Viktor von Plessen, then further conducted intensive researches in 1925 based on Stresemann’s notes.
+It was later discovered that the Bali Starling’s habitat covered only between Bubunan and Gilimanuk and it was later concluded that the species was endemic to this region only.

-To protect the rare species as well as other animals including the now extinct Bali tiger (Panthera tigris balica), or harimau Bali in Indonesian, a regulation was set in 1947 by declaring the 19,365Ha of forest lands around Banyuwedang a nature park.
-And according to the Nature Protection Ordinance of 1941 its status paralleled a nature reserve.
-Then in 1970 its management was handed over to the government of Indonesia through its forestry department and was given its current designation, Taman Nasional Bali Barat, or the West Bali National Park.
+To protect the rare species as well as the other animals that once included the now-extinct Bali tiger (Panthera tigris balica), a regulation was set in 1947 by declaring the forest lands around Banyuwedang a nature park.
+In 1970, the park’s management was handed over to the Indonesian government through its forestry department and was reborn as Taman Nasional Bali Barat or West Bali National Park.

 West Bali National Park